Simply add the following to

 contain Armv6-compatible code, which may not work on true Armv7

 See the following answer.

-Pure Python wheels will certainly work, but there's a much smaller speed increase installing from wheels over source distribution.
-Packages requiring compilation are built for a specific architecture, so they will not be useful on non-ARM platforms and will be ignored.
+Pure Python wheels will likely work, but there's a much smaller speed increase installing from wheels over source distribution.
+Packages requiring compilation are built for a specific architecture, so they will not be useful on non-Arm platforms and will be ignored.
 Assuming your pip configuration is set to fall back to PyPI, installation will continue from there, which may involve building from source.

 No - we can't.
 Only package maintainers can upload files to PyPI.

-armv7l are not truly ARMv7, and may be incompatible
+are not truly Armv7, and may be incompatible with other Arm platforms.

 If your package is made exclusively for the Raspberry Pi platform,

 there is no harm in uploading Arm wheels to PyPI, and this will